Who should read this guide?

 - Reservation Total: $2440

-Tallybreeze (formerly Bnbtally) accounts for all the income received by Airbnb, separating out each price item.
-The total amount to be received from Airbnb for this reservation is $2440, which is allocated to the Airbnb Payment Clearing Account to be later reconciled against the resulting bank deposit.
+Tallybreeze records all income received from Airbnb, separating each price item individually.
+The total amount owed by Airbnb for this reservation is $2,440, which is posted to the Airbnb Payment Clearing Account.
+This amount will later be reconciled against the corresponding bank deposit.

-Finally, on the date the reservation payout is received from Airbnb into your Operations Bank Account (3-5 days later), a bank rule in QuickBooks can automatically reconcile the amount back to the Airbnb Payment Clearing Account:
+Finally, when the reservation payout is deposited into your Operations Bank Account (typically 3–5 days later), a bank rule in QuickBooks can automatically match and reconcile the amount to the Airbnb Payment Clearing Account:

 Set Invoice Customer & Class Categories

-If you have more than one listing, you’ll also want to create a class category for each listing in QuickBooks, many users will literally name the class category using the address of the listing.
-Then we recommend to place each listing class category under a parent class category called “Arbitrage”.
+If you operate more than one listing, you should also create a separate class category in QuickBooks for each property.. many users name the class using the property address.
+We also recommend placing each of these listing classes under a parent class called “Arbitrage.”
 Click below to see an example:

 Automate Additional Bills & Invoices (Optional)